pachlexi/ds2020finalproject/README.md

 ### Sources and Files

-All data come from the College Scorecard website (collegescorecard.ed.gov).
+All data come from the College Scorecard website (<https://collegescorecard.ed.gov/data>).
 I downloaded the Most Recent Data zip files on December 8, 2025.

 For this project I use two CSV files: